5G Home Broadband deals

 EE offers plans and devices for both varieties of 5G broadband.

-For mobile broadband on EE there’s the EE 5G WiFi, which is a battery powered device that can get up to 64 devices connected to 5G at once, wherever you are (as long as there’s a 5G signal) over a range of 30 metres.
-It has a 6,460mAh battery so it can keep your devices online for hours.
+For mobile broadband on EE there’s the EE 5G WiFi, which is a battery powered device that can get up to 64 devices connected to 5G at once, wherever you are (as long as there’s a 5G signal) over a range of 30 metres, and it has enough battery life to keep your devices online for hours.

 While EE offers widespread 5G coverage, you’ll want to check EE coverage before committing.